makrai/notes/buechel18-emo-multilang-multitask-naacl.md

 * a simple PMI-based approach to determine the semantic polarity of a word w `SP T L (w) = \sum pmi(w, s) − \sum pmi(w, s) `
 * still popular today (Köper and Schulte im Walde, 2016),
-* we here provide a novel modification for adapting [to] vectors
+* we here provide a novel modification for adapting to vectors
-  1. we replace PMI-based association ... by their cos similarity `sim`
+  1. we replace PMI-based association by their cos similarity `sim`
   2. adapted to an n-dimensional emotion format
   3. introduce a normalization term such that emo(w) T L lies within the range of the seed lexicon